Pakapakk/EGCI252-collection/05-multi-threads+race-condition/multi-thread-race-condition.md

 ```

 ## Thread Return Values
-`int pthread_join(pthread_t threadID, void** threadReturnVal)`. f the value in the second argument of pthread_join is non-null, the return value of the thread will be store in that variable.
+`int pthread_join(pthread_t threadID, void** threadReturnVal)`.
+If the value in the second argument of pthread_join is non-null, the return value of the thread will be store in that variable.
 The return type is void* like the thread argument type.
 ```c
 void *computePrime(void *arg){
     // the rest of the code goes here